Khoun Xe Cave (Xe Ban Fai Cave)

 One of the largest cave rivers in the world

 The cave is traversed by Xe Bang Fai River – a large stream.
-Average discharge of this river in the cave is 68 m3 – a bit more than in the Thames in London.
+The average discharge of this river in the cave is 68 m3 – a bit more than in the Thames in London.
 During the monsoon rains (August – September) it may reach even 1 000 m3!

 The river takes most of the floor area in the cave – for the most part, it is as wide as the cave – some 70 – 80 m and 4 – 12 m deep.

 There are eight distinct rapids in the cave – rafts should be brought around them.

 Numerous species of fish travel along the river up to the cave, including lots of catfish, eels, even stingrays.
 It is known that in the cave also live many fishes.
 According to local legends, some of the cavefish reach giant size.